Ulauncher/Ulauncher/CONTRIBUTING.md

 Use the v6 branch as the base branch and target for new Pull requests, and check that your contributions haven't already been fixed.

-1. Fork the repo, check out the v6 branch and clone your fork locally.
+1. Fork the repo here and clone your fork locally.
 1. Create a new branch for your PR
 1. Make your changes to the code
 1. If you have Ulauncher running, make sure you stop it.
 For systemd this will do it: `systemctl --user stop ulauncher`
-1. `./bin/ulauncher -v` runs the app from the git root directory (`-v` turns on verbose logging), so you can test it.
+1. `./bin/ulauncher -v` runs the app from the git directory (`-v` turns on verbose logging), so you can test it.
+1. Commit and push your changes.
+When possible, try to make your changes so that each commit changes just one thing.
 1. Create a pull request (provide the relevant information suggested by the template)

 Check out our [Developer resources](https://github.com/Ulauncher/Ulauncher/discussions/879) for links for GTK/GOjbject documentation and similar.